 Hence, they don’t require a base.
-But the permanent bridges require a foundation and therefore, there are three basic factors which will need to be considered.
+But permanent bridges require a foundation and therefore, there are three basic factors that will need to be considered.

-- The technical ability and engineering ability of the contractor
+- Technical ability and engineering ability of the contractor

-For that matter, it has to be mentioned that there are a variety of types of construction equipment readily available on the market, Which are specially designed to support bridge structure.
+For that matter, it has to be mentioned that there are a variety of types of construction equipment readily available on the market, That are specially designed to support bridge structures.

 Steps of constructing a bridge:

-When bridges are built over large water bodies like a very deep river or even the sea, the following steps are followed.
+When pondering how is a bridge built, especially over large water bodies like a very deep river or even the sea, the following bridge construction process steps are followed.

 Constructing the Foundation: